rahde-class-7/Class-7.5-SEIR-1/Homework/Week-1/Homework.md

 6. For Target tags enter custom-demo-network
 7. For Source IP ranges enter 0.0.0.0/0
 8. For ports and protocols
-   &nbsp; A.  Checked TCP, and for Ports entered 22,3369 <br>
-   &nbsp; B.  Checked Other, and typed ICMP <br>
+   &nbsp; A.  Checked TCP, and for Ports entered 22,3369 &nbsp; B.  Checked Other, and typed ICMP
 9. Clicked on create

 Navigate to Compute Engine > VM instances and click Create instance